NexusFi: Find Your Edge

 The Arbitrage Discovery Process #

-If you want to systematically scan for arbitrage opportunities:
+If you want to systematically scan for arbitrage opportunities (see the pm.wiki arbitrage methodology guide for a detailed walkthrough of this process):

 1. Build a contract comparison spreadsheet: List all active contracts on Kalshi and their Polymarket equivalents.
 Update prices daily or more frequently.

-1. Verify criteria equivalence: For any price discrepancy > 5¢, read both platforms' resolution criteria word-for-word.
+1. Verify criteria equivalence: For any price discrepancy > 5c, read both platforms' resolution criteria word-for-word.

 1. Calculate net profit after fees: Use the specific fee formulas for each platform.
-A 7¢ gross arbitrage may yield only 3-4¢ net.
+A 7c gross arbitrage may yield only 3-4c net.

 1. Estimate maximum deployable size: Check order book depth on both platforms.
 How many contracts can you actually transact at the displayed price?